-

 Oil Immersion lens: A lens designed

-on top of the cover glass and the lens is slowly lowered
+placed on top of the cover glass and the lens is slowly

-until it rests in the oil.
-This allows the light to pass
+lowered until it rests in the oil.
+This allows the

-through oil rather than air, and at higher magnifications
+light to pass through oil rather than air, and at

 Top